Foster care in the United States: Foster care legislation since 1990

 In 1997, the Adoption and Safe Families Act (ASFA) was passed.
 This reduced the time children are allowed to remain in foster care before being available for adoption.
 The new law requires state child welfare agencies to identify cases where "aggravated circumstances" make permanent separation of child from the birth family the best option for the safety and well-being of the child.
 One of the main components of ASFA is the imposition of stricter time limits on reunification efforts.
 Proponents of ASFA claimed that before the law was passed, the lack of such legislation was the reason it was common for children to languish in care for years with no permanent living situation identified.

 Opponents of ASFA argued that the real reason children languished in foster care was that too many were taken needlessly from their parents in the first place.
 Since ASFA did not address this, opponents said, it would not accomplish its goals, and would only slow a decline in the foster care population that should have occurred anyway because of a decline in reported child abuse.

 Ten years after ASFA became law, the number of children in foster care on any given day was about 7,000 fewer than before ASFA was passed.

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in all child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child adopted out rewarded such organizations with seizing children from and thwarting reunification efforts with the children's parents.

 The Foster Care Independence Act of 1999 helps foster youth who are aging out of care to achieve self-sufficiency.
 The U.S. government has also funded the Education and Training Voucher Program in recent years in order to help youth who age out of care to obtain college or vocational training at a free or reduced cost.
 Chafee and ETV money is administered by each state as they see fit.

 The Fostering Connections to Success and Increasing Adoptions Act of 2008 is the most recent piece of major federal legislation addressing the foster care system.
 This bill extended various benefits and funding for foster children between the age of 18 and 21 and for Native American children in tribal areas.
 The legislation also strengthens requirements for states in their treatment of siblings and introduces mechanisms to provide financial incentives for guardianship and adoption.

 In 2018, the Family First Prevention Services Act was passed as part of the Bipartisan Budget Act of 2018 (HR 1892).
 In a significant change to funding for child welfare services, it allows states to be reimbursed for evidence-based prevention services, including home visiting, to help more children remain safely at home with their families and avoid needing foster care.